GEEK2931/GEEK2931/README.md

 - 👋 Hi, I’m @GEEK2931
 - 👀 I’m interested in pentester
-- 🌱 I’m currently learning iot embedded system & Programming
+- 🌱 I’m currently learning iot embedded system And Programming
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Cheikh2931@gmail.com